From our more than 30 years combined experience, we have five insights to help position food innovators and food investors for success.

 Lean on those who know.

 Start-ups often lean on industry veterans who understand the market, scale-up, and supply chain.
 As such, the entrepreneur can stay focused on the big idea that started the venture.
 These same start-ups should look at investors who bring more than cash so they can leverage the investor as a partner.
 Start-ups want to add value to the investor’s portfolio while the investor brings experience to the new venture.

 Are you an investor?
 Look for partners who can vet technologies and approaches that are new to your portfolio.
 We help our investor clients sort out what’s promised technology and what’s proven.
 This leads to more informed and confident investment decisions.

 You can’t improve the planet if you go out of business.

-If you aren’t attractive to investors assess the feasibility and viability of a company like yours, perhaps your offering isn’t ready for prime time or is in a crowded market and not unique.
+If you aren’t attractive to investors, assess the feasibility and viability of a company like yours.
+Perhaps your offering isn’t ready for prime time.
+Or maybe you’re in a crowded market and your product’s not unique.
 Is public funding your chosen route?
-Make sure you share in your pitch a realistic view of your feasibility and viability.
+Be sure to share in your pitch a realistic view of your feasibility and viability.
 Explain clearly how the product could be made or how the process can work.
 And include viable paths to financial growth to round out your terrific pitch on the global benefits of your idea.

 Food innovation is a team sport.

 Nobody knows everything about ingredients, processes, products, packaging, and markets.
 Figure out what you know and add to your team people who know what you don’t.
 Even in large companies where there’s terrific technical knowledge across the organization, you’ll find that moving into new technologies needs additional partners on the team to cover what you don’t know.